 - Less swelling

-The Recovery from a Endovenous Radiofrequency Ablation
+Endovenous Radiofrequency Ablation Recovery

 After the radiofrequency procedure, patients may experience mild bruising and swelling in the treated area, but are usually able to return to regular activities shortly after treatment.
 In most cases, patients will be required to wear compression garments for several weeks to promote healing and relieve any symptoms of swelling and bruising.